shahedk/docker/README.md

-## A list of commonly used docker commands, utility scripts and compose files for frequently used containers
+## A collection of commonly used docker commands, utility scripts and compose files

 #### Install docker on Ubuntu 18.x
 ```